xnotynot/unsupervised-machine-learning-challenge/README.md

 * Based on your findings, write up a brief (one or two sentences) recommendation for your supervisor in your Jupyter Notebook.
 * Can the patients be clustered?
 If so, into how many clusters?

+# Conclusion
+* Can the patients be clustered?
+1. Based on the amount of data that was made available, it's difficult to classify the patients.
+2. There is not distinct cluster shown when using the t-SNE model.
+3. The elbow curve chart was also not very distinct.
+It is more rounded than sharp elbow shaped.
+4. This would not provide accurate information to the supervisor of this notebook.